bvandewe/cml-cloud-manager/deployment/README.md

 # Deployment

-This directory contains the configuration and resources for deploying the CML Cloud Manager.
+This directory contains the configuration and resources for deploying the Lablet Cloud Manager.

 ## Deployment Options